Norethisterone

 Also known as: Norethindrone, Utovlan, norethindrone acetate

-A synthetic progestogen used as the progestogen component in some combined HRT preparations and as a standalone treatment to delay menstruation or manage heavy periods.
+A synthetic progestogen used as the progestogen component in some combined HRT preparations and as a standalone approach to delay menstruation or manage heavy periods.
 Has androgenic properties and is associated with more side effects than micronized progesterone in some women.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.